 \item \textbf{Moments of $\Tr\left( GG^* \right)$ and random permutations.} By a direct computation,

 where $\gamma_{N^2}$ stands for a Gamma variable with parameter $N^2$.
 It follows from the definition of the Gamma density that the moments of $X$ are given by the following product:

 On the other hand, from the topological perspective of Theorem \ref{genusexpansion}, the $k$-th moment of $X$ can be computed by summing over the pairings of $k$ alternate `bi-gons' (faces with two edges labelled by $G$ and $G^*$).
 The $G^*$-edge of a bi-gon can be paired either with the $G$-edge of the same bi-gon, yielding a sphere component, or with the $G$-edge of another bi-gon, yielding a new bi-gon.
-In the end, the surface consists only of sphere components.
-This makes the combinatorics quite straightforward, as a pairing is equivalent to a permutation $\sigma$ in $\mathfrak{S}_k$ defined as follows : $\sigma(i)=j$ if and only the $G^*$-edge of the bi-gon number $i$ is paired with the $G$-edge of the bi-gon number $j$.
+The surface obtained in the end consists only of sphere components.
+This makes the combinatorics quite straight\-forward, as a pairing is equivalent to a permutation $\sigma$ in $\mathfrak{S}_k$ defined as follows : $\sigma(i)=j$ if and only if the $G^*$-edge of the bi-gon number $i$ is paired with the $G$-edge of the bi-gon number $j$.
 The number of sphere components in the resulting surface is the number of cycles of $\sigma$, that we denote $c(\sigma)$.
 A pairing that yields $c$ spheres will have contribution $N^{2c - k }$ in the genus expansion, so that we can write:

 We note that (\ref{eqn:gammaN2}) is equal to (\ref{cycles}) by the fact that the number of cycles in a random permutation chosen uniformly from $\mathfrak{S}_k$ is distributed like the sum $B_1 + \cdots + B_k$ of independent Bernoulli variables, $B_j$ having parameter $1/j$.